kaomoneus/myrtti/paper.md

 ```

 As you can see all RTTI-related marks are gathered in the beginning of class
 declaration.
-If you're not too disdained about macros we could refactor
+If you're not too disdained about macros we could rewrite
 structure declaration with rtti into this:

 ```c++